vadimv/server-components/README.md

 ### HTML markup rendering Java DSL

 RSP provides a Java internal domain-specific language (DSL).
-This DSL is used for declarative definition of an HTML page markup as functions composition.
-The framework converts a DSL page definition together with a provided state object to HTML during the rendering phase.
+This DSL is used for declarative definition of an HTML page as a composition of functions.
+The framework converts a DSL page definition together with a provided state object to an HTML page markup during the rendering phase.

 For example, to re-write the HTML fragment below: